10.55.717 ASSIGNMENT OF PERSONS PROVIDING INSTRUCTION TO BRAILLE STUDENTS

 (1) No licensed or classified employee of a school district, cooperative, or any contracted service provider shall be assigned to provide instruction of Braille to a student or produce Braille materials who has not demonstrated competency in "contracted" (grade two) standard literary Braille code by:

-(d) successful completion of a program, for teaching visually impaired students, from an accredited college or university.
+(a) successful completion of a program, for teaching visually impaired students, from an approved educator preparation program as defined in ARM 10.57.102;

-(2) The employing agency (school district and/or cooperative) is responsible for monitoring appropriate assignment of personnel under (1).
+(2) The employing agency (school district and/or cooperative) is responsible for:

 (3) Any person under (1) shall have two years, from the date that the individual has been initially assigned to provide instruction in Braille or to produce Braille materials, to successfully pass the testing requirements.